Mastering 5K Speed: Proven Interval Strategies to Shave Minutes Off Your Time

 • Stretch calves, quads, and hip flexors.

-This fundamental structure of warm-up, main set, and cool-down is the cornerstone of effective training for any race.
-The same principles apply whether you’re building speed for a 5K or preparing for a bigger challenge, like mastering the half marathon with tailored 6-20 week plans for every age-group runner.
+Apply the same warm-up, main set, cool-down structure whether you’re chasing a 5K time or taking on something longer, like mastering the half marathon with tailored 6-20 week plans for every age-group runner.

-1. Identify Your Personal Pace Zones – Use a recent 5 K effort to calculate your steady‑state, threshold, and speed zones.
-These become the reference points for every interval.
+1. Identify your personal pace zones.
+Pull data from a recent 5 K to map out your steady-state, threshold, and speed zones.

-• See personalised zones that adjust as they get fitter, so each interval feels just right.
+• See personalised zones that adjust as they get fitter.

-• Receive adaptive guidance that nudges them to speed up or cool down, based on real‑time effort.
+• Receive adaptive guidance based on real-time effort.

-• Build custom workouts that match their weekly schedule, whether they have three or five training days.
+• Build custom workouts that match their weekly schedule.

-• Store a collection of favourite runs and see how they evolve, sharing the progress with friends for a little extra motivation.
+• Store a collection of favourite runs and share progress with friends.

 Your next workout: